Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ## Error Handling

-Error handlign in Swift starts with creating an enum which confirms to Error protol.
+Error handlign in Swift starts with creating an enum which conforms to Error protol.
 After creating an custom error enum, the rest of the code in the project should handle errors property.
 There are 3 types of error handling methdos in Swift.

 1. do { try \_\_\_ } catch {}
    The best way to handle errors in swift, becuase every error can be handled in the catch clause